Compare

 Querying selected models in parallel.

-The Nile is traditionally listed as the longest river at about 6,650 km, with the Amazon second at roughly 6,400 km.
+The Nile is traditionally listed first at about 6,650 km, the Amazon second.

-It depends on measurement: the Nile is the classic answer, but if the Pará estuary is counted, the Amazon may exceed 7,000 km.
+It depends on measurement: counting the Pará estuary, the Amazon may exceed 7,000 km.

-The Nile, at about 6,650 km.
-A 2007 Brazilian expedition measured the Amazon at 6,992 km, but that result is not widely accepted.
+The Nile, ~6,650 km.
+A 2007 expedition measured the Amazon at 6,992 km.

-The models converge: the Nile is the conventional longest river at about 6,650 km, while the Amazon — the largest river by water volume — measures roughly 6,400 km, or up to 6,992 km if a disputed 2007 survey is accepted.
-A careful answer names both rivers and the measurement dispute instead of hiding it.
+The models converge on the framing: the Nile is the established answer at about 6,650 km, while the Amazon, the largest river by water volume, measures roughly 6,400 km, or up to 6,992 km if a disputed 2007 survey is accepted.

 Why consens.io